 7. Pritchard, James.
 "French Strategy in the American Revolution: A Reappraisal."
 Naval War College Review, vol. 47, no. 4 (Autumn 1994).
-Pages 83-108.
-(Selected Readings)
+Pages 83-108. https://digital-commons.usnwc.edu/cgi/viewcontent.cgi?article=3353&context=nwc-review

-[Pritchard examines the French decision for war, the French alliance with both the Americans and the Spanish, and the global naval war.]
+[Pritchard examines the French decision for war, the French alliance with both the Americans and the Spanish, and the global naval war.